pendo-io/pendo-mobile-sdk/android-integration/expo_rnn-android.md

 PendoSDK.startSession(visitorId, accountId, visitorData, accountData);
 ```

-### 5. Running the project
+## Step 5.
+Running the project

 To run the project with Pendo integration, you should be able to generate iOS and Android projects.
 You can generate them by running `npx expo prebuild`, or `npx expo run:[ios|android]` (which will run prebuild automatically).
 You can also use development builds in this context - the easiest way to do this is to run `npx expo install expo-dev-client` prior to prebuild or run, and it's also possible to add the library at a later time (Additional information can be found here: [Adding custom native code](https://docs.expo.dev/workflow/customizing/#generate-native-projects-with-prebuild) )

-### 6. Verify Installation
+## Step 6.
+Verify installation

 1. In the Pendo UI, go to Settings>Subscription Settings.
 2. Hover over your app and select View app details.
 3. Select the **Install Settings** tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
 4. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 ## Limitations
-Please note **Expo Go** is not supported by Pendo because Pendo SDK has a native plugin which is not part of the Expo Go app.
+For the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*.<br>
-Pendo can be used in development builds **only**.
+As with other analytics tools, we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/)
-You can read more about development builds here [Adding custom native code with development builds].(https://docs.expo.dev/workflow/customizing/)
+which means that codeless tracking analytics is available for screen components only.

 ## Pivots
 Pay attention to the following APIs, ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates an initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
 If you want an anonymous visitor, pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.